Keilub/helloitscaleb/content/projects/14-publication.md

 The impact of the full campaign strategy:
 * A 29% increase in ad recall, showing our unified visual system and focused messaging made a lasting impression
-* A 12% increase in action taken — whether that meant visiting the website, referencing a product, or reaching out to a sales rep
+* A 12% increase in action taken, whether that meant visiting the website, referencing a product, or reaching out to a sales rep

 From feedback surveys and sales conversations, a few key themes emerged:
 * Customers appreciated the clarity and brevity of the ads.